Erich Bruckmann: C&C Custom Division

 As a result of this merger, Bruckmann’s Oakville plant became part of C&C Yachts, operating as the C&C Custom Yachts Division with Erich Bruckmann assuming responsibility for custom manufacturing and mold development.
 During that time, C&C Custom Yachts built some 200 custom and semi-custom boats, including many renowned racing and cruising yachts.

 Under Bruckmann the Custom Shop built such Cuthbertson & Cassian designs as the Redline 41, C&C 43-1, C&C 50, and the successful C&C 61.
 The Redline 41 Condor would follow Red Jacket's lead and win SORC overall in 1971.
 In the year of the merger Erich Bruckmann's custom shop was doing well financially.
 In 1966-67, meticulous craftsmanship had seen only three yachts completed; an ongoing expansion increased its output of semi-custom yachts alone to 62 annually.

-The high water mark of the Custom Division career was the 1971 SORC where Cuthbertson & Cassian designed boats not only won overall, but also won three of the five divisions.
-A truly remarkable feat, which has never been achieved by another designer.
+The pinnacle of the Custom Division career came at the 1971 SORC, where boats designed by Cuthbertson & Cassian not only won overall but also claimed victory in three of the five divisions—a remarkable achievement unmatched by any other designer.